tensorflow/hub/docs/tf2_saved_model.md

 and uncompressed SavedModels.
 For details, see [Caching](caching.md).

 ### Using a SavedModel in low-level TensorFlow
+#### Model Handles

+SavedModels can be loaded from a specified `handle`, where the `handle` is a filesystem path, valid TFhub.dev model URL (e.g. "https://tfhub.dev/...").
+Kaggle Models URLs mirror TFhub.dev handles in accordance with our Terms and the license associated with the model assets, e.g. "https://www.kaggle.com/...".
+Handles from Kaggle Models are equivalent to their corresponding TFhub.dev handle.

 The function `hub.load(handle)` downloads and decompresses a SavedModel (unless `handle` is already a filesystem path) and then returns the result